nataliepopescu/oopsla21-artifact/README.md

 or through the
 [system utility](https://docs.docker.com/config/daemon/#start-the-daemon-using-operating-system-utilities).

-2. Build the docker image (TODO publish image so it can just be downloaded in this step):
+2. Build the docker image (TODO publish image so it can just be downloaded in this step) (this should take 20-30 minutes):

 ```sh
 docker build --tag oopsla21-nader .